Panenco/panenco-ui/src/components/grid/README.md

 - `spacing` - size of intervals between columns ( can be set from 1 to 12 and will be multiply by 8px);

+`spacing` can be set using single number, single string, string with two values separated `,` and by array.
+First values is `x-axis` interval, second is `y-axis` interval.

 | propName | propType                  | defaultValue             | isRequired | spacing size (max value in a prop) |
 | -------- | ------------------------- | ------------------------ | ---------- | ---------------------------------- |
 | spacing  | string or number or array | according to breakpoinst | -          | 12                                 |